orcfax/docs/docs/incentivized-testnet/itn-overview.md

 ---
-id: overview
+id: ITN overview
 sidebar_position: 1
-slug: /overview
+slug: /itn-overview
 ---

-# Incentivized Testnet overview
+# ITN overview

 This section will be routinely updated and added to in order to keep our validators apprised of the most current information pertaining to the upcoming